fireclawthefox/DirectFolderBrowser/README.md

 - Create new folders
 - Filter by file extension
 - Resizes with window size changes
+- Makes use of the <a href="https://github.com/fireclawthefox/DirectTooltip">Tooltip class</a>

 ## How to use
+To add a browser instance to your running Panda3D application, just instantiate it like shown here:
 ```
 from DirectFolderBrowser import DirectFolderBrowser